iamyahia/book-my-hotel/README.md

 you can check your self...

+You may examine yourself...
-Finally, I wish you a pleasant time. wait to the next project an sha allah - ان شاء اللە
+Finally, I wish you a good time. wait for the next project - in sha Allah